department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 ### If I'm a Veteran, can I get VR&amp;E benefits and services?

-You may be eligible for VR&E benefits and services if you’re a Veteran and you meet all of the requirements listed below.
+You may be eligible for VR&E benefits and services if you’re a Veteran, and you meet all of the requirements listed below.

 **All of these must be true.
 You:**